unlock-protocol/unlock/unlock-protocol.com/blog/introducing-newsletter.md

 Today, that's possible! you can [become a member to The Defiant](https://bit.ly/the-defiant).
 If you go fast, you can join the [OG membership](https://etherscan.io/address/0xFA7001A0310B5E69B7b95B72aeBaA66C72E084bf) (limited to 100 members) for 70 DAI, or join her [regular membership](https://etherscan.io/address/0x43154efc9cb33c80833c0dec1e15bb9cfc1275e5) for the next year, at 100 DAI!

 Of course, like any other key, The Defiant membership keys are Non Fungible Tokens and your favorite crypto wallet should show them.
-Here's for example, my [OG membership on OpenSea](https://opensea.io/assets/0xFA7001A0310B5E69B7b95B72aeBaA66C72E084bf/1).
+For example, here's my [OG membership on OpenSea](https://opensea.io/assets/0xFA7001A0310B5E69B7b95B72aeBaA66C72E084bf/1).

 # How does it work